taylor-parchment/ubuntu-homelab/README.md

 ## Overview

 This is my first attempt at setting up a homelab for self-hosting simple features and applications that I want to use across several devices in my home.
 The server is running on an old Microsoft Surface laptop with Ubuntu.
 This project serves multiple purposes for me: a low-budget introduction into homelabbing, a way to gain some IT experience, and a genuinely useful system that I use every day in my home.
+A detailed setup guide is available in [startup-guide.md](docs/startup-guide.md).

 ## Project Goals